A complete guide to Zendesk chatbot tools in 2026

 Frequently asked questions

-Native Zendesk chatbot tools are built directly into the platform, ideal for simple tasks within the Zendesk ecosystem.
-Third-party integrations, like eesel AI, offer greater flexibility, stronger features, and the ability to pull knowledge from various external sources beyond Zendesk.
+Native Zendesk chatbot tools are built directly into the platform, making them ideal for standard workflows within the Zendesk ecosystem.
+Third-party integrations, like eesel AI, can further enhance these capabilities by offering additional flexibility and the ability to pull knowledge from various external sources beyond Zendesk.

 Share this post